Can I fish without my current membership card?

 No. When you fill out the weigh-in form, you must declare what category (Star Kid, Star-Teen or Regular) you are entering.
 In the case of the Speckled Trout Division, there are 3 categories: Upper Coast, Middle Coast & Lower Coast.
 You must declare the area of your catch.

 What is the age eligible to fish the tournament?

 The only age requirement is that a STAR Kid must be at least 6 years old sometime during the year of the tournament.
 And if a teen is 17 when they Enter, they are eligible even if they turn 18 during the tournament.

-Any winner and immediate family that live at the same address cannot enter/win the tournament for 3 years or 6 years if participant has won once before.
+Any winner and immediate family that live at the same address at the time of the winning catch cannot enter/win the tournament for 3 years or 6 years if participant has won once before.

 No. We want to share the opportunity with as many kids as possible, but if they catch a fish that would be eligible in the regular divisions they may enter it there.
 (All weight limits must be met for the Regular Divisions)